-Memphis Theological Semiary is a gradute professional school that offers the following degree programs: Master of Divinity, Master of Arts (Religion) (M.A.R.), and Doctor of Ministry.
+Memphis Theological Semiary is a gradute professional school that offers the following degree programs: Master of Divinity, Master of Arts (Religion) (M.A.R.), Master of Arts in outh Ministry (MA M), and Doctor of Ministry.

 The Master of Divinity (M.Div.) degree is regarded by most denominations as the standard route of educational preparation for ordination to the ministry.